 Have you ever wondered what an IP address is or what 192.168.0.1 refers to?
-It's impossible to avoid maths when talking about IPs, so this is slightly longer and more complex than the other uSwitch guides.
+It's impossible to avoid maths when talking about IPs, so this is slightly longer and more complex than some of the other uSwitch guides.

 But weather the storm because we think you'll find it very helpful.
 Aside from the fact that everyone should know a little about how stuff like this works, it's handy to be able to spot basic connection problems and understand technicians when they use jargon.

 Basically, IP addressess came about because the people who were playing around with the early internet needed a way of identifying computer systems when they connected together.
 IP addresses are like a phone number for your computer: If you dial the same number, you always get the same computer.

 IP addresses were born, and like a phone number or address, they contain bits of information about your location.

 Checking your IP address is easy to do.

 If you use Windows — Run a search on your computer for CMD.
 Once the command box is open, type "ipconfig" and hit enter.

 If you use a Mac — Go to Applications > Utilities > Terminal.
 Once you're in Terminal, type "ipconfig" and hit enter.

 If you're at home in the UK, your IP should start with something 192.168.
 A typical example would be 192.168.0.1.